 Keith Yandle -- The consensus on Yandle heading into last season was the move to Florida would do wonders for his fantasy stock.
 That didn't come to fruition because of injuries to the Panthers roster, and Yandle finished with his lowest point total (41) in a full NHL season since 2009-10 with the Phoenix Coyotes.
 Yandle's shooting percentage has declined the past four seasons (2.9 percent combined on 811 SOG).
 Be careful when selecting Yandle, but realize he has top 15 potential at his position.

 Aaron Ekblad -- A big reason why Yandle had a down season is because of Ekblad, who outside of his shot volume was among the biggest busts in Yahoo in 2016-17.
 After being drafted 79.9 on average, Ekblad finished 291st overall (53rd among defensemen).
 But there's reason to believe he'll bounce back.
 Ekblad had 10 goals on 225 SOG (4.4 percent) after averaging 7.65 percent shooting in his first two seasons.
 If that number deviates back to the mean, Ekblad has the potential to finish top 5 in goals among defensemen.

 Video: NYR@FLA: Ekblad wrists home PPG to cut into deficit

-Roberto Luongo -- He isn't getting any younger.
+Roberto Luongo (INJ.) -- He isn't getting any younger.
 Luongo, 38, appeared in 40 games (39 starts) for the Panthers last season, his lowest total in a full season since he was a rookie in 1999-00.
 He missed chunks of 2016-17 because of a lower-body injury and it's unlikely he'll start 60-plus games this season.
 Florida doesn't seem to be trending in the right direction, so avoiding Luongo may be the best course of action.

 Video: FLA@PHI: Luongo turns away Weal's drive to the net